nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_4/Lesson_2/readme.md

 - Software must be described with rich, searchable, and indexable metadata.
 - Software must be findable from all relevant search points

-**Reference:** “The FAIR Guiding Principles for scientific data management and stewardship” Wilkinson, M. D. et al. The FAIR Guiding Principles for scientific data management and stewardship.
+**Reference:** "The FAIR Guiding Principles for scientific data management and stewardship" Wilkinson, M. D. et al. The FAIR Guiding Principles for scientific data management and stewardship.
 Sci Data 3, 160018 (2016).
 See also Module 1.

 However, you may have more specific needs.
 The following sections cover additional ways to help discover relevant software that meets specific research demands.